Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_logging.md

     });
 ```

-All logging fluent options are available with and without using registry.
+All logging fluent options are available with or without using registry.
 It means that you can share logging configuration, setting it at registry level and/or set some specific one at api level.

 ### [Requesting](#tab/tabid-requesting)